AtomicExpresso/AtomicExpresso/README.md

 <h1 align="center">Hey there 👋</h1>
-<h3 align="center">I'm an aspiring front-end developer with a focus on creating responsive and visually appealing web applications.
-My skills include HTML5, CSS, and JavaScript, and some PHP.</h3>
+<h3 align="center">I'm an aspiring web developer with a focus on creating responsive and visually appealing web applications.
+My skills include HTML5, CSS, and JavaScript, and some PHP, MySQL.</h3>

 <h2>⚒️ Languages</h2>